triopsi/projects-showroom/readme.txt

 *   Create and manage projects
 *   filter the categories
-*   add informattion in the projetcbox
+*   add informattion in the projectbox
+*   jquery menue bar

 = Bugs, technical hints or contribute =